ChristosPatitis/Restaurant-Sales-Analysis-SQL-/README.md

 ## Overview
 This project explores restaurant order data using SQL to better understand sales patterns, customer behavior, and seasonal trends.

-The goal was to take raw data and turn it into useful insights about how the restaurant’s sales are performing.
+The goal was to take raw data and turn it into useful insights about how the restaurant’s sales are doing.

 ---

 ## Dataset